groupnews/docs/docs/Getting Started/welcome-to-groupnews.md

 ---
 # What Is GroupNews?

 GroupNews is a centralized news source for your group or organization.
-It helps people know what's going on elsewhere in the group.
+It empowers people across your group to know what's going on.

 ## Working in GroupNews